 Think of Automation Rules like IF/THEN statements: IF an order has x, THEN do Y.

-ShipStation applies Automation Rules to orders when they import or move into the Awaiting Shipment status for the first time.
-It's important to keep in mind that changes made to orders that are already in Awaiting Shipment will not trigger Automation Rules.
+ShipStation applies Automation Rules to orders when they import or move into the Awaiting Shipment status or On Hold status for the first time.
+It's important to keep in mind that changes made to orders already in Awaiting Shipment will not trigger Automation Rules.

 Automation Rules are highly customizable and can work with other automation methods, like Product Defaults and Service Mapping.
 You can set up as many rules as you need.
 If you have multiple Automation Rules, ShipStation processes the rules from first to last in the list.